-Welcome to the Fall 2020 semester, Lutes!
+Welcome to the Spring 2021 semester, Lutes!
 Because of COVID-19, many classes have decided to embrace the Distance Learning model of education.
 Distance Learning courses bring their own set of challenges and we are here to help!
 The Center for Student Success and other offices on campus have compiled a list of resources and tips and tricks to help you thrive this semester!

 Tips for being Successful

 Online resources by subject

 Resources for Writers (from the PLU Writing Center’s website)

 - Lute Telehealth which expands mental health and medical care access to online or over the phone services.
 (Click here for TeleHealth website)

 - The Center for Student Success is still open and meeting with students to talk about upcoming registration and providing other info.